elenavataga/HighPer_2018/setup.md

 ### Windows

 It depends on your version of windows how and if you have to install a terminal and/or a ssh client.
-Typically, [putty](http://www.putty.org), [bitvise SSH](https://www.bitvise.com/ssh-client-download) or [mRemoteNG](https://mremoteng.org/) are a good choices.
+We recommend [MobaXterm](https://mobaxterm.mobatek.net/) - choose Home/Portable edition.
+Other choices are [putty](http://www.putty.org) or [bitvise SSH](https://www.bitvise.com/ssh-client-download)

 ## Logging in